matkalinowski/EfficientNet-on-Stanford-Cars-Dataset/README.md

 You can find original implementation in tensorflow [here](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet).

+Relevant experiments can be found on [this neptune dashboard](https://ui.neptune.ai/matkalinowski/sandbox/experiments?viewId=47196815-c2a8-4a2b-bb7c-cf3d146805ac).

 ### Howto

 This project uses virutalenv as a package manager.
 To install it automatically use setup.sh script.
 I was using python 3.8.5.